anantlaghane/jenkins_assignment/README.md

 # Do this assignment.
 >
-> Q.1 Task
+> Task 1
-A)
+>
-Write a shell script in IDE which will accept the 2 parameter
+A)Write a shell script in IDE which will accept the 2 parameter
 1. Student name
    2. City as input and display in the console.